 - 1. Plan Features: - a.
 Detailed disclosure regarding the treatment of outstanding awards under a change in control (CIC) - b.
 No financial assistance to plan participants for the exercise or settlement of awards; - c.
-Public disclosure of the full text of the plan document; and - d.
+Public disclosure of the full text of the plan document; and

+- d.
 Reasonable share dilution from equity plans relative to market best practices.
 For Canada Venture Listed Companies, the basic dilution (i.e. not including warrants or shares reserved for equity compensation) represented by all equity compensation plans should not be greater than 10 percent. - e.
-For Canada Venture Listed Companies, vote AGAINST if the plan expressly permits the repricing of options without shareholder approval and the company has repriced options within the past three years.
+For Canada Venture Listed Companies, generally vote AGAINST if the plan expressly permits the repricing of options without shareholder approval and the company has repriced options within the past three years; and the plan is a rolling equity plan that enables auto-replenishment of share reserves without requiring periodic shareholder approval of at least every three years (i.e., evergreen plan). - i.
+Generally, WITHHOLD votes from the continuing compensation committee members, (or, where no compensation committee has been identified, the board chair or full board), if the company maintains an evergreen plan (including those adopted prior to an initial public offering) and has not sought shareholder approval in the past two years and does not seek shareholder approval of the plan at the meeting.